kxenopoulou/epistemology-of-logic/README.md

 For technical issues, bugs, or contribution proposals regarding the repository: Open an Issue or a Pull Request directly here on GitHub.

+Access to the Source Text

+📖 Purchase the Physical Book: Available from "Aristotle" Editions, Kateleios 28082, Kefalonia, Greece. 📞 +30 26710 81009.

+🌐 Official Website: For more information, visit: www.epistemology.gr.

+⚖️ Digital Access (Authorized): The authorized full text is available for academic and research purposes on ResearchGate: Epistemology of Logic: Logic-Dialectic or Theory of Knowledge.Epistemology of Logic: Logic-Dialectic or Theory of Knowledge - ResearchGate](https://www.researchgate.net/publication/

+📧 Rights & Permissions: For inquiries regarding the text, translation, or special permissions, please contact: katerinaxenopoulou@gmail.com.

 *This work is dedicated to the memory and intellectual legacy of Epameinondas Xenopoulos (1934-1994).*